Our ICB Bridging Course

 What Can I Study After The Bridging Course?

-Though you can study any of the ICB programmes upon completion of the ICB Bridging course, it is however associated more with the ICB Financial Accounting programme.
-Here is what you can study:
+Though you can study any of the ICB courses upon completion of the ICB Bridging course, it is, however, associated more with the ICB Financial Accounting programme.
+Here are the ICB bookkeeping courses you can study:

 Is A Bridging Course A Qualification?